Why is this region so delicate?

 Self-management through a positive lifestyle

-While treatment options for brainstem lesions appear to be limited, new information is emerging about what is within your control in terms of lifestyle management and its impact on cavernous angioma.
+While treatment options for brainstem lesions appear to be limited, new information is emerging about what is within your control in terms of lifestyle management and its impact on cavernous malformation.

-Developmental venous anomalies (DVA) are frequently associated with cavernous angioma in the brainstem.
-According to a 2019 study (Kumar et al), DVA located in the brainstem has been shown to increase the risk of having a cavernous angioma by 2.6 times.
-While the reason is not fully understood, the authors suggest it could be due to the size and shape of a DVA in this region.
+Developmental venous anomalies (DVA) are frequently associated with a cavernous malformation in the brainstem.
+According to a 2019 study (Kumar et al), DVA located in the brainstem has been shown to increase the risk of having a cavernous malformation by 2.6 times.

 PATIENT STORY: TAYLOR